with Bhavani Marcia Miller, E-RYT 500

-As we age, we change, and so should our yoga.
-Whether you are a longtime practitioner or a beginner, this workshop will offer you ways to meet your changing body and life just as you are, in a community of your peers.
+Whether you are a longtime practitioner or a beginner, this workshop will offer you ways to meet your changing body and life, just as you are, in a community of your peers.

-Practices will include asana that respects our joints and chronic sore places but will also safely build physical strength, balance, suppleness and stamina.
-We’ll focus on practices that are sustainable for aging bodies with youthful hearts.
-We’ll move all body parts each day and then rest deeply in poses that leave us feeling open, refreshed and ready for the next adventure.
-With many years of therapeutic yoga experience, Marcia will help you identify ways to care for your tight (or sore) shoulders, hips, knees or back.
-Meditation and breathing practices will bring us clarity, attention and integration.
-Spring in rural Virginia will also nourish and delight us.
+Practices will include asanas that respect joints and chronic sore places while safely building strength, balance, suppleness, and stamina.
+You’ll focus on practices that are sustainable for aging bodies with youthful hearts.
+You’ll move all body parts each day and then rest deeply in poses that leave you feeling open, refreshed, and ready for the next adventure.

-This weekend workshop is appropriate for men and women over 50 who want to continue caring for themselves physically, emotionally and spiritually as they age.
-People of all yoga traditions and experience levels are welcome including those new to yoga.
-For this workshop you must be able to get up and down off the floor (but it need not be graceful!)
+Appropriate for people over 50 who want to continue caring for themselves physically, emotionally, and spiritually.
+You must be able to get on and off the mat (but it need not be graceful!)